Pudu Sentral

 The Pudu Sentral (formerly Puduraya Terminal (Hentian Puduraya)) is the main local service bus terminus in Kuala Lumpur, Malaysia.
-It was opened in 1976 by the late former Prime Minister Tun Hussein Onn.
+It was opened on 2 October 1976.

-Long-distance buses no longer arrive and leave from Pudu Sentral with these instead moved to Bandar Tasik Selatan Integrated Transport Terminal.
+Long-distance buses no longer arrive and leave from Pudu Sentral with these instead moved to Terminal Bersepadu Selatan near Bandar Tasik Selatan station.
 Pudu Sentral thus lost half of the bus volume to the Bandar Tasik Selatan Integrated Transport Terminal.